meshonline/DragonFly/README.md

 9. Press 'Esc' key to exit.

 ### To do:
-The result is poor due to dim light.
+[Solved]The result is poor in dim light.